 After waking up the next morning in a post-party trance, I drowned my hair in DryBar's Detox Dry Shampoo ($23) and ventured out in search of breakfast.
 I was feeling more confident now that I'd seen Austin's take on vegan cooking.
 It made sense to me.
 Just as the United States has its interpretations of Chinese or Mexican food—versions that specifically cater to the American palate—Austin's carnivorous community had the same for vegan eats.

 Amidst the ocean of barbecue joints and Tex-Mex downtown, I did spy one low-key brunch place advertising fresh-pressed juices, as well as a street-side stand hocking tropical smoothies.

-And then, it all became clear: In order for Austin's vegan scene to explode like L.A., in order for that to happen in any city for that matter, there would need to be a cultural shift.
+And then, it all became clear: For Austin's vegan scene to explode like L.A., for that to happen in any city for that matter, there would need to be a cultural shift.
 Rainbow-colored plant foods would need to become, well, trendy—as trendy as hearty food trucks and barbecue already are in Austin.
 Because even though a trend is just a trend, it can sometimes turn into something bigger, into a movement, simply because of the awareness it brings.
-Until veganism in Austin is "cool," it will just be seen as a bummer, unless it's disguised as "chik'n" or mac 'n cheese.
+Until veganism in Austin is "cool," it will just be seen as a bummer, unless it's disguised as "chik'n" or mac 'n' cheese.
 Until then, there's no motivation to properly strain the beet juice.